- The advance VAT return is a provisional tax return that must be submitted to the tax office on a regular basis.

 – Liquidity planning through regular payments or refunds

-– Early detection of errors in accounting
+– Early detection of accounting errors

-– Possibility of prompt input tax refunds For the tax authorities:
+– Possibility of prompt input tax refunds

 – Ensuring a continuous tax flow